|

 This is much the same situation for the 2000 US R1 Anchor Bay Evil Dead II DVD, which has two transfers of the film, labelled in the DVD menu as 'widescreen' and 'full-frame', but the thumbnail image above makes the 'Full-Frame' version look like a 'pan & scan' print, although the 'full-frame' version was actually a full 1:37:1 open matte transfer and the 'widescreen' version was that 1:37:1 version simply matted into 1.85:1 aspect ratio.

-Because there have been so many 'Carbon Copy' DVD releases of The Evil Dead around the world, I have decided to restrict this section to especially distinctive DVDs really worth trying to get.
-If a particular DVD you are interested in isn't covered here, or you want more detailed information on one that is, then look it up using a search engine.
+Because there have been so many 'Carbon Copy' Blu-Ray & DVD releases of The Evil Dead around the world, I have decided to restrict this section to especially distinctive presentations really worth trying to get.
+If a particular release you are interested in isn't covered here, or you want more detailed information on one that is, then look it up using a search engine.
 There are many excellent and highly detailed DVD review sites out there.

 Studio: